This is 40.

 - You’ll be in better shape.
 (Kind of).
 Those abs?
 Don’t get used to them.
 BUT you’ll be in better shape AFTER kids.
 You’ll learn the discipline and determination to consistently exercise.
 Being skinny was so 1994.
 Your 20-year-old self is too hungover to go to a 6am spin class — your 40-year-old self is kicking ass.

 - You’ll have wrinkles but you won’t have acne!
 There’s no real lesson here, I’m just trying to be positive.
+Though if you’re looking to properly get rid of acne, the American Acne Foundation published their comparison of the best acne treatment options out there.

 - It’s going to be okay.
 That guy you’re dating is definitely NOT THE ONE.
 Go out and appreciate life without stretch marks.